Our pick of the best running shoes for supination:

 Supination has a potential problem because the big toe won’t work as expected while the smaller toes do most of the hard work.
-While the smaller toes cannot carry most of your body weight at take-off (and that the big toe should be the dominant weight lifter), they’ll tend to get injured as you put more pressure on your stride.
+While the smaller toes cannot carry most of your body weight at take-off (and that the big toe should be the dominant weight lifter), they may get injured as you put more pressure on your stride.

 The supinated foot motion lacks shock absorption at the heel strike.
 In fact, supination doesn’t allow the body to distribute impact optimally.
 So stress can radiate through your foot, knee, hip, and back.
 And when pushing off, you can experience pain in the forefoot.

 - What are the Best Running Shoes for Supination?